Relintai/pandemonium_engine/doc/engine/thread_pool.md

 ```
 func _execute():
-    # On the first run this will return true, on subsequest runs it will return false
+    # On the first run this will return true, on subsequent runs it will return false
     if should_do():
         thing1()